alminagorta/MachineLearning/README.md

-# Forecasting - Lake Ontario
+# Forecasting - Lake Ontario 2020-2021

-Using 100 years of data (1918-2018), this figure shows a prediction for the next 2 years.
-For details see [here] Monthly mean water levels in metres referred to IGLD 1985
+100 years of data (1918-2018) are used to forecast monthly mean water levels (in metres referred to IGLD 1985).
+Specific water level values for 2020 and 2021 can be found [here]

 [here]: https://github.com/alminagorta/MachineLearning/blob/master/Figures/ReadmeOA.txt